General Harry W.O. Kinnard’s Naïveté in Pleime Campaign

 General Kinnard immediately saw blood and wanted to take over the relief operation from II Corps Command:

 Within a matter of hours the estimate of the situation at Pleime was revised and the divisional commitment expanded to a brigade task force.
-The concept then developed to provide limited offensive operations, utilizing air assault techniques to provide artillery fire support for the ARVN Armored Task force moving to relieve the Pleime Camp as well as support for the camp itself; and to provide infantry security for artillery positions, while still maintaining a reserve reaction force of not less than one battalion for the defense of Pleiku.
+The concept then developed to provide limited offensive operations, utilizing air assault techniques to provide artillery fire support for the ARVN Armored Task Force moving to relieve the Pleime Camp as well as support for the camp itself; and to provide infantry security for artillery positions, while still maintaining a reserve reaction force of not less than one battalion for the defense of Pleiku.
 (8)

-Not only General Kinnard wanted to have his cavalry troops rush directly to the Pleime camp, he also wanted to get the ARVN armored relief column to advance hastily:
+Not only General Kinnard wanted to have his cavalry troops rush directly to the Pleime camp, but he also wanted to get the ARVN armored relief column to advance hastily:

 To try to get the column moving on the 24th the 1st Brigade placed an artillery liaison party with the armored column, thus guaranteeing US artillery fire support for the task force.
 However, the task force commander elected to remain in that position for the night while sending back to Pleiku for additional supplies.
 The artillery liaison party came into the task force on one of the incoming medical evacuation choppers late on the afternoon of the 24th.
 (9)